-Low down payments
+- Low down payments

-Competitive interest rates
+- Competitive interest rates

-Flexible credit qualifying
+- Flexible credit qualifying

-All properties available for purchase by the public are offered for sale at Internet listing sites maintained by management companies under contract to HUD.
+How Are HUD Homes Sold?All properties available for purchase by the public are offered for sale at Internet listing sites maintained by management companies under contract to HUD.
 Any real estate broker registered with HUD may submit an offer and contract to purchase on your behalf.
 HUD pays the real estate broker's commission, if included in the contract.

 HUD Homes are offered for sale at fair market value, based on a recent appraisal.
 Generally, HUD Homes are sold in what is known as an "Offer Period," during which a potential buyer's offer must be made.
 At the end of the Offer Period, all offers are opened and the bid providing the highest acceptable net return to HUD may then be accepted.
 Following the initial "Offer Period" homes remaining unsold are offered on an "extended" basis which means offers may be submitted any business day.
 If a bid on one of these homes is acceptable, the broker will usually be notified within 48 hours of HUD's acceptance of the offer.

-Almost anyone!
+Who Can Buy a HUD Home?Almost anyone!
 If you have the cash or can qualify for a loan (subject to certain restrictions) you may buy a HUD Home.
 HUD Homes are initially offered to owner-occupant purchasers (people who are buying the home as their primary residence).
 Following the priority period for owner occupants, unsold properties are available to all buyers, including investors.

-If you are interested in acquiring a HUD Home that is in need of repair, you may be interested in applying for an FHA 203(k) Rehabilitation Loan.
+Should I Get a Home Inspection?HUD does not warrant the condition of its properties and will not pay for the correction of defects or repairs.
+Since the new owner will be responsible for making needed repairs, HUD strongly urges every potential homebuyer to get a professional inspection prior to submitting an offer to purchase.If you are interested in acquiring a HUD Home that is in need of repair, you may be interested in applying for an FHA 203(k) Rehabilitation Loan.
 When a homebuyer wants to purchase a house in need of repair or modernization, the homebuyer usually has to obtain financing first to purchase the dwelling; additional financing to do the rehabilitation construction; and a permanent mortgage when the work is completed to pay off the interim loans with a permanent mortgage.
 Often the interim financing (the acquisition and construction loans) involves relatively high interest rates and short amortization periods.
 The Section 203(k) program was designed to address this situation.
 The borrower can get just one mortgage loan, at a long-term fixed (or adjustable) rate, to finance both the acquisition and the rehabilitation of the property.

-HUD does not provide direct financing to buyers of HUD Homes.
+What About Financing?HUD does not provide direct financing to buyers of HUD Homes.
 Buyers must obtain financing through either their own cash reserves or a mortgage lender.
 If you have the necessary available cash or can qualify for a loan (subject to certain restrictions) you may buy a HUD Home.
 While HUD does not provide direct financing for the purchase of a HUD Home, it may be possible for you to qualify for an FHA-insured mortgage to finance the purchase.

 203K Renovation LoanThe Section 203(k) program is the Department's primary program for the rehabilitation and repair of single family properties.
 As such, it is an important tool for community and neighborhood revitalization and for expanding homeownership opportunities.
 Since these are the primary goals of HUD, the Department believes that Section 203(k) is an important program and we intend to continue to strongly support the program and the lenders that participate in it.